ifBars/s1modding.github.io/README.md

 This will start a local server, and you can view the wiki at `http://localhost:1313`.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
+For more information on how to contribute, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.